Some fine walks amongst superb scenery!

 The Garrotxa Natural Park is formed by around 40 “Strombolian” volcanic cones, some explosion craters and around 20 basaltic lava flows.
 The eruptions of these volcanos were staggered from around 350,000 years ago until 11,500 years ago when the volcanic activity ended.
 As a result of this activity there are around 40 cones in quite good state of preservation ranging from about 160m to 300m high.

 The village of Rupit where we will stay during our trip is a remote village nestled in the heart of the Collescabra it has narrow stone and cobbled streets and houses which have been preserved since the 16th century and once you are in our hotel in the heart of the village its like stepping back in time.

-The diverse, ever-changing landscape, quiet wilderness and coupled with glimpses of the “real Spain” offers a wonderful week’s walking.
+The diverse, ever-changing landscape and quiet wilderness, coupled with glimpses of the “real Spain”, offers a wonderful week’s walking.
 We can also sample some traditional food and wines during our stay.
-The holiday has been described by one of our experienced leaders as being "without doubt the best grade 4 trip in Spain or the Islands"
+The holiday has been described by one of our experienced leaders as being "without doubt the best grade 4 trip in Spain or the Islands".

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.